Siekwiee/SFML-GLL-Sim/readme.md

 - Green = HIGH (1)
 - Red = LOW (0)

 All IN signals get toggle widgets.
-BTN nodes are for momentary/latch behavior.
+BTN nodes are for momentary/latch behavior(WIP).

 ## Build

 Requires SFML 3.x and CMake.
+Either use one of the provided build scripts, or build manually.
+If you do not want to build GLL from source, visit our [releases](https://github.com/siekwiee/SFML-GLL-Sim/releases) page.

 ```bash
 mkdir build && cd build